 I regularly meet Scottish Ministers to discuss matters of importance to Scotland.
 Funding for the voluntary sector and community organisations in Scotland is a matter for the Scottish Government.
 I take this opportunity to pay tribute to the enormous work that charities and voluntary organisations do, in Scotland and the UK, to support our communities through this very challenging period.

-Charities and social enterprises are never more needed across the UK, but may I correct the Minister?
-The Government put forward a fund of £60 million for charities within the devolved authorities, so I would like to know how much the Scottish charities have received from that fund and what representations he has made for its extension, because charities are never more in need.
+Charities and social enterprises have never been more needed across the UK, but may I correct the Minister?
+The Government put forward a fund of £60 million for charities within the devolved authorities, so I would like to know how much the Scottish charities have received from that fund and what representations he has made for its extension, because charities have never have been in more need.